learn-co-curriculum/react-hooks-tdd-mocking-apis/README.md

 ### Set Up Handlers

-The `msw` library works by intercepting all HTTP requests made by our application, so the first thing we need to do is set up "handlers" for any specific HTTP requests we want to override in our tests.
+The `msw` library works by intercepting all HTTP requests made by our application, so the first thing we need to do is set up **handlers** for any specific HTTP requests we want to override in our tests.

 In our case, we can see from the `<App>` component that a POST request is being